code-with-amitk/Code-examples/DS_Questions/Data_Structures/Hash_Tables/README.md

 ```c
 key -> |Hash Function| -> index of array/table
 ```
-**Hashing is improvement over Direct Access Table**
+#### Hash Table is improvement over Direct Access Table
-- Take huge array and use phone numbers as index in the array. if phone number is not present entry is empty, else the array entry stores pointer to records corresponding to phone number.
+- **DAT?** Take huge array and use phone numbers as index in the array. if phone number is not present entry is empty, else the array entry stores pointer to records corresponding to phone number.
 Searching in DA: O(1) but HUGE Extra Space required.

 <a name=adv></a>
 ### Advantages, Disadvantages